Skip to Main Content

 </a>

-We're making use of an arbitrary properties syntax to write [animation-duration:_6s] so we can change the animation-duration for each use of the effect.
+We're using the arbitrary properties syntax to write [animation-duration:_6s] so we can alter the animation-duration for each use of the effect.

-And here is how it looks.
-I've added some extra classes to make the <a> look nicer.
+Here's how it looks.
+I've added some extra classes to enhance the <a>.

 You can see these effects in action on the following blog card components: